 You’ll darken the outer corners of the frame.
-This will draw the viewer’s eye towards the centre of the image and your subject.
+This will draw the viewer’s eye towards the center of the image and your subject.

 To darken, move your slider to the left.
 If you slide it to the right you will get a light-white frame.

-The midpoint slider controls how far in the dark edges get to the centre of your photo.
+The midpoint slider controls how far in the dark edges get to the center of your photo.